Chamonix Ski Resort Information

 One of the most popular ski schools for youngsters is the Evo2 Panda Club (tel: +33 450 555 357; www.panda-club.com) in Argentière near the base of the Grands Montets cable car, which takes children from the age of three.
 The ESF Piou-Piou Club (tel: +33 450 532 257; www.esfchamonix.com) in Chamonix also has great facilities for children above the same age.

 With options such as tobogganing and ice skating, it's easy to keep younger children occupied.
 Older non-skiing children with a head for heights will love the two-stage Aiguille du Midi cable car ride from the edge of town outside the morning rush hour, from 0900 until 1000.

 There's a great range of shops in the pedestrianised town centre, including a selection of top-end ski gear retailers, such as Patagonia and Peak Performance (249 and 231 rue Paccard respectively); while for ski hardware, try ChamSport (432 rue Joseph Vallot).
-Just down the road is Chanel (101 rue Paccard), one of many well-known boutiques in Chamonix; and there are some stylish home design and deco shops.
-Visitors here can peruse the wide range of souvenir shops that feature many local products, from cheese and wine to traditional wood carvings.
+Just down the road is Chanel (101 rue Paccard), one of many well-known boutiques in Chamonix..
+There’s also a wide range of souvenir shops that feature many local products, from cheese and wine to traditional woodcarvings.

-Skiers will definitely need the services of a guide to descend the glacier safely due to hidden and shifting crevasses that claim a victim or two each year from the tens of thousands who scale the route.
-Contact the Compagnie des Guides (tel: +33 450 530 088; www.chamonix-guides.com) at the Maison de la Montagne in the centre of town for further information.
+Skiers will definitely need the services of a guide to descend the glacier safely, One of the best choices is the Compagnie des Guides (tel: +33 450 530 088; www.chamonix-guides.com), based at the Maison de la Montagne in the centre of town.